jess-repos/store-api/README.md

 # Store API by jess-repos

-Shooping Platform API with User authentication using Json Web Tokens
+Shoping Platform API with User authentication using Json Web Tokens

 ## How to start